AdiDataScience/Big-Data-Analytics/README.md

 # Big-Data-Analytics
+Use Case 1: COVID-19 Monitoring Platform
+Use Case 2: Smart Repairing System

 Objectives: To understand the challenges and opportunities in dealing with Big Data using two use cases: 1.
 Covid-19 monitoring platform to predict next geographical area where